Tea for Christmas day

 ~ 'Large for one' includes the teas plus our tea glass infuser and long handled tea spoon

-~ 'Large for two' includes the teas plus our Hario 300ml teapot, two Kinto Kronos tea glasses infuser and our long handled tea spoon
+~ 'Large for two' includes the teas plus the 280ml KINTO teapot, two Kinto Kronos tea glasses infuser and our long-handled tea spoon

-Upgrading the box make it the perfect gift for anyone who prefers not to drink alcohol on Christmas Day.
+Upgrading the box makes it the perfect option for anyone who prefers not to drink alcohol on Christmas Day.

 The teas in our Tea for Christmas Day box are: